What is Levetiracetam?

 Precautions

-Before taking the Levetiracetam tablet get proper consultation and follow precautions
+Before taking the Levetiracetam tablet, get a proper consultation and follow precautions.

 • Children under the age of 4 could be at greater risk of high blood pressure while taking this medication.

-• Older adults may be more prone to side effects of this medication, in particular sleepiness, dizziness, or lack of balance.
-The risk of falling may be raised by these side effects.
+• Older adults may be more prone to side effects of this medication, particularly sleepiness, dizziness, or lack of balance, which may raise the risk of falling.

 • Inform your doctor if you have or have ever had diseases like kidney, depression, mood swings, or suicidal thoughts, or behavior change.